Approved by the Infrastructure and Research Policy Committee on March 13, 2020

 - Motivate industry to adopt a longer-term view of return on investment in engineering R&D and encourage the reinvestment of profits;

-- Encourage risk taking in the use of new technology on developing projects and the commercialization of processes;
+- Encourage risk taking in the use of new technologies and innovations strategies to develop projects and the commercialization processes;

 - Encourage the improvement of structural design standards related to mitigating the effects of man-made and natural hazards;